paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     interpreted the statute to impose only “a series of incen- tives” for the State to take responsibility for its waste.
 We then sustained the charge paid to the Federal Government as an exercise of the taxing power.
-Id., at 169–174.
-We see no insurmountable obstacle to a similar approach here.10
+We see no insurmountable obstacle to a similar approach here.
-    ——————
-      10 The joint dissent attempts to distinguish New York v.
-United States

-    on the ground that the seemingly imperative language in that case was in an “introductory provision” that had “no legal consequences.”
-Post, at 19.
-We did not rely on that reasoning in New York.
-See 505 U. S., at 169–170.
-Nor could we have.
-While the Court quoted only the broad statement that “[e]ach State shall be responsible” for its waste, that Cite as: 567 U. S. ____ (2012)                  39

-                          Opinion of ofOBERTS, C. J.
-                            Opinion R the Court

        The joint dissenters argue that we cannot uphold §5000A as a tax because Congress did not “frame” it as such.
-Post, at 17.
 In effect, they contend that even if the Constitution permits Congress to do exactly what we interpret this statute to do, the law must be struck down because Congress used the wrong labels.
 An example may